Scarlett Ingrid Johansson (born November 22, 1984 in New York City, New York) is an American actress.

-- Actor Allusion: In Hail, Caesar! she plays an actress who has to hide her pregnancy while filming a physical movie.
+- Actor Allusion: In Hail, Caesar! she plays an actor who has to hide her pregnancy while filming a physical movie.
 She had just done that for real on Avengers: Age of Ultron (see below).

 - The Cast Showoff: Can, and will, burst into song at every chance.
 Even in The Other Boleyn Girl.
 Lampshaded in He's Just Not That into You in that, although we get to see her singing in one of the final scenes, we don't actually hear it (although her song is on the soundtrack album).

 - Celebrity Voice Actor: She's lent her husky tones to Princess Mindy in The Sponge Bob Square Pants Movie, Samantha in her, Kaa in The Jungle Book, Ash in Sing, is part of the All-Star Cast of Wes Anderson's Isle Of Dogs, and voices various characters on Robot Chicken.

 - Deadpan Snarker: Several of her roles, Black Widow especially, exhibit a dry and snappy wit, and she's no slouch in real life.

 - Even the Girls Want Her: Katy Perry and Lois Griffin are among those who love her.

 - Fake Brit:

 - Fake Russian: As Natasha Romanoff, the Black Widow.
 Inverted, though, as she doesn't have an accent.
 Agent Carter reveals that Black Widows are taught English by watching American films, explaining why this is the case.